kptdev/kpt/docs/ROADMAP.md

 default.
 For further information on the setter function please visit:
 [apply-setters documentation].

-### 3. Resource merge
+### 3. Resource-merge

-kpt package updates now default to the resource merge strategy which allows you to edit configuration with an text editor of your choice and still be able to rebase with upstream changes.
+kpt package updates now default to the resource-merge strategy which allows you to edit configuration with an text editor of your choice and still be able to get updates with upstream changes.

 ### 4. Live apply